 - 1. Locate the steel cable (in your hardware box) labeled "tension cable".
-Unroll the cable by starting with one end 'off center' above the 6:00 door.
-This is important so that the cable hardware does not interfere with the rafters that will be resting on top of the door frame. - 2.
+Unroll the cable by starting with the end of the hook approximately 12" from the edge of the door header resting above your 6:00 door.
+This is important so that the cable hardware does not interfere with the rafters that will also be resting on top of the door frame. - 2.
 Lay the cable in the crotches along the top of the lattice wall.
 Take the slack out as you go and be sure not to miss a crotch.
 Hook the two ends together as you come around, meeting above the door where you began.
 If the two ends do not meet there is excess slack in the cable.
 Simply pull out the slack a little at a time, working it towards the cable ends.
 Before setting the rafters make sure to distribute any slack in the cable evenly around the perimeter.